ppotturi/adp-documentation/docs/How-to-guides/Testing/how-to-create-acceptance-test.md

 These tests may include unit, integration, acceptance, performance, accessibilty etc as long as they are defined for the service.

+!!! note
-> The pipeline will check for the existence of the file `test\acceptance\docker-compose.yaml` to determine if acceptance tests have been defined.
+  The pipeline will check for the existence of the file `test\acceptance\docker-compose.yaml` to determine if acceptance tests have been defined.

 ### How to add acceptance test for your service?